magdalenakonrad/pdsnd_github/README.md

 US Bike share analysis

 ### Description
-This projects allows to explore bike share usage patterns.
+This projects allows to explore bike share usage patterns in Chicago, New York City and Washington.

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv